When, What, and How Far Can Newborns See?

 By the time your baby is 4 months old, distance vision has progressed so much that they can stare out the window or look at something on the wall with interest, and by 7 months, their distance vision has improved greatly.

+The ability to see pattern and color develops at roughly the same rate for your baby.
+However, it will be easier for your little one to detect patterns before they start being able to distinguish between similar color hues.
 As development continues in your newborn baby's retinas—these are the light-sensitive tissues in the eyes—your little one will begin to see and recognize patterns, even by their first month.
 You may notice they will be drawn to simple black and white designs or those with strongly contrasting colors.
 At around 3 months old they may be able to perceive if there is more than one object in a picture.

 The higher the contrast in a pattern, the more appealing it is to your baby, who may prefer to gaze at black-and-white patterns such as checks and stripes (at around 1 month) and bull’s-eyes and spirals (by 3 months old).

-When Do Newborn Babies See Color?
+When Do Newborns and Babies See Color?

 Newborns, it turns out, see mostly in black and white, but it doesn't take long before babies are able to tell the difference between one color and another.
 At birth babies are sensitive to light (and don’t pick up on color differences), but by 2 weeks of age their pupils enlarge and they’re able to experience a wider range of dark and light shades of color.